markfeit/ampero/patches/README.md

 can be found [here](../factory).

-**NOTE:** Unless otherwise indicated, these patches were developed for Ampero firmware 3.7 and earlier.
-The gain structure of the unit changed in 3.8, which means the patch level and cabinet volumes will need to be adjusted on units running that version.
+**NOTE:** Unless otherwise indicated, these patches were developed for Ampero firmware 3.8.
+The gain structure of the unit changed in 3.8 and these patches are tuned for good output with the `Volume` control in the 12 o'clock position.

 ## License